Sameer Kulavoor

 Sameer Kulavoor (born 1983) is an Indian contemporary artist and founder of one of the earliest specialised design studios in India, Bombay Duck Designs.

 His works include art, graphic design and contemporary illustration.
 They have taken the form of paintings, murals, books, zines, prints and objects.
-His last solo exhibition titled 'You Are All Caught Up' was exhibited at Tarq in December, 2020.

 Kulavoor was profiled in the third season of the Netflix docu-series, Creative Indians, featuring alongside A R Rahman, Anurag Kashyap, Anita Dongre and Piyush Pandey, amongst others.
 He was included as one of '50 Most Influential Young Indians' twice by GQ India in 2015 and 2016.
 Elle Decor named him as part of their 15 Young Artists to follow in 2016.

 Early life and education

 Kulavoor was born and brought up in the suburbs of Mumbai.
 He finished junior college from Sydenham College and graduated with a Bachelors in Fine Art (Applied Art) from Sir J J Institute of Applied Arts in 2005.